 Here are some strategies to stay mindful:

-- Plan ahead: Research restaurant menus to pick healthier options before arriving.
+- Plan: Research restaurant menus to pick healthier options before arriving.

 - Set boundaries: Politely decline second helpings without guilt.